-Too often, teachers tell students exactly what they’ll be learning instead of guiding students with questions.
-Essential questions for PBL create authentic learning scenarios to engage, motivate, and help students guide themselves.What is a driving question?
-Good PBL driving questions help you provide a purpose for learning so that you never hear students say “why are we doing this?”
+Too often, teachers tell students exactly what they need to learn instead of guiding students with questions.
+Essential questions (also known as "driving questions") create authentic learning experiences to engage and motivate students.
+With strong essential questions, you'll never hear students ask “why are we doing this?”

-The most engaging questions are open-ended and require investigation or research in order to answer.
+The most engaging questions are open-ended and require research.
 They also give students choice by allowing them to align their learning with their own passions and interests.
-Essential questions, or driving questions, are a key element of project-based learning, so we’ve outlined 14 essential question stems to help you craft the most engaging PBL essential questions.
+Essential questions are a key element of project-based learning, so we’ve outlined 14 essential question stems to help you get started.

 If you’re looking to dive into project based learning with your class but are having trouble finding the right projects, we’re here to help!
 We’ll looking at 10 project based learning ideas for 2020, featuring some of our favorite PenPals!
 All of these project based learning ideas come from exploring PenPal Schools topics, so you can bring these PBL ideas to your classroom!